Dragutin Keserović: Terror tactics against Partisans and their supporters

+1945

+During January Yugoslav People's Army estimates that number of Chetniks remaining under Keserović's command in Eastern Bosnia is around 1300 (out of 3900 Chetniks estimated to be present in the region).
+During early March joint Chetnik troops of Keserović, Nikola Kalabić and Dragoslav Račić fought with Yugoslav Army around Gradačac, which Army estimates to be around 2000 men.
+Keserović's troops were part of main Chetnik column that went towards Zelengora on May 10-11, following Mihailović decision to return to Serbia, because advance towards Slovenia was impossible.
+Yugoslav Army defeated main Chetnik column in Battle of Zelengora, however Keserović was among few hundred Chetniks who avoided death or capture at Zelengora.

 Capture, trial, and death

 Keserović was captured by the Partisans and placed on trial.
 During the trial, he blamed the Chetnik Supreme Command for most of the actions he was charged with and asserted that he was just carrying out orders.
 The claim that Keserović denounced Mihailović as collaborator and had broken with him was untrue.
 The court passed a verdict by which it sentenced Colonel Keserović to death by firing squad, loss of all civil rights and confiscation of all property for crimes against the people and the state, for aiding the occupier, for cooperation with the government of Milan Nedić and for hostile activities against the new state aimed at subversion of the new constitutional order, peace and security.
 Colonel Keserović was shot on August 17, 1945, somewhere in Belgrade, with the precise site of the execution not being revealed.